Why extremism is relevant

 You do an invaluable job in protecting students from drug abuse, gangs, neglect and sexual exploitation.
 Radicalisation has a similarly devastating effect on young people, families and communities.
 Helping to protect students from extremist and radicalising influences is an important part of your overall safeguarding role.

+Children and young people are particularly vulnerable to radicalisation.
 Many teenagers look for answers to questions about identity, faith and belonging, and are in search of adventure and excitement.
-Extremist groups claim to offer answers, and provide a strong sense of identity to vulnerable young people.
-Though instances are rare, even young children may be exposed to extremism, both inside and outside the home, or online.
+Extremist groups, whether Islamist, far-right or other, claim to offer the answers and promise vulnerable young people a sense of identity.
+Though instances are rare, even very young children may be exposed to extremism, both inside and outside the home, or online.

 Many young people also spend a lot of time online which exposes them to additional risks.
 Extremist groups’ use of internet and social media has become a prolific way for them to spread their ideology.